 Lestrade wasn't really paying attention to Carroll or Prescott, though.
-Wherever the hell Sherlock was, and however John had come to turn himself in, the man looked awful - grey-faced and shaking.
+Wherever the hell Sherlock was, and however John had come to turn himself in, he looked awful - grey-faced and shaking.
 Lestrade stopped short.

-"Oh, for God's sake," he blurted out.
-"Why the hell have you cuffed him?
+"Oh, for God's sake," he said.
+"Why have you cuffed him?
 He gave himself up."

 "Orders, sir.
 He -"

 "Yeah, I know, I was there.
 And those are not my orders.
 Uncuff him."

 "Keys are at the front desk, sir."
 A security measure, theoretically.
 Most officers had worked out that the need to uncuff someone in a hurry was more likely than being overpowered by a cuffed suspect mugging them for the keys, and disregarded it.
 Not Prescott.
 Not yet, anyway.
 Given time, she was going to get awfully sick of trips to the front desk.

 "We'll wait.
 Matt, go and get Dr. Watson some strong coffee, will you?"